finnigar/finnigar/README.md

 1. **Choose a text editor.**
    * In order to work with Markdown, you will need a tool that will allow you to edit text in Markdown format.
    * There are many free text editors that you can choose from.
    * One recommendation for a text editor is [Atom](https://atom.io/).
 Atom is recommended because it works well with both Markdown and Github, and it is relatively simple to use.
-   * However, Atom is not the only text editor available.
    * See the ["More Resources"](https://github.com/finnigar/finnigar/blob/master/README.md#more-resources) section for some more recommendations of text editors.

 2. **Edit your document.**
     * Now that you have chosen your text editor, you must now edit your document in Markdown format.
     * Open your text editor.
-    * Open a new document in your editor, so that you can begin writing your document.
+    * Open a new document in your editor, and begin writing your document in Markdown format.
-    * Type your document in the space, being sure to use Markdown formatting.

 3. **Save your document**
   * **Saving your document using a downloaded text editor**